louisgrasset/touitomamout/docs/docs/resources/twitter-authentication.md

 Since this technique is not official at all nor especially legal, the recommendation is to rely on a secondary account you could accept to lose or get restricted.

 Until now (date of writing), no account of the author has been impacted in any way.
-But we cannot garranty anything, let's be cautious
+But we can't guarantee anything, let's be cautious.